How to Properly Interpret Scripture

-These are the beliefs which define the essence of Christianity.
-In other words, if you refuse to believe one or more of the essential Christian doctrines, you are not saved, not born-from above, and not going to heaven, period, without exception.
+These are the core beliefs of Christianity.
+They define the minimal standards of what a person must believe to be accurately labelled a Christian.
+In other words, if you deny or redefine one or more of Christianity's essential doctrines, you are not saved, not born-from above, and not going to heaven, period, without exception.

 - One True God